 And I am not saying that is the case with Matt Hughes.
 But I can’t imagine that being in combat for years on end would be conducive to child-rearing for Matt; I mean King Alexander of UFC.
 But as a Marine, I think I can see all Phillip II wanted was for his son to have a better life than him.

-And I know how to read success like a book, and can see through people better than most.
+And I know how to read success like a book and see through people better than most.
 My view is that the typical formula kings used definitely did not include hanging out at home with mom.
-At least, most kings don't retire until they pass and their progeny succeeds them after they die in battle.
+At least, most kings don’t retire until they pass, and their progeny succeeds them after they die in battle.
 Most important for a real man is that their blood kingdom remains secured.
 Unfortunately, moms become fickle when their king is away.
-Damned if you do, damned if you don't.
+Damned if you do, damned if you don’t.
 But I digress.

 Educated as to what a man should be, the child who became King Alexander understood what others thought of his father as a testosterone-filled male.
-I can visibly see in my mind's eye what it took for such a driven, Alpha male like Phillip II to have to go on campaigns to secure a future for his offspring, the future king.
+I can visibly see in my mind’s eye what it took for such a driven, Alpha male like Phillip II to have to go on campaigns to secure a future for his offspring, the future king.
 But in his mind, Alexander made certain that he [Alexander], would become in his mind, what his father never was to him.
-If you are so inept as to not know what Alexander became, and what his legacy was, then you will never make a connection between Phillip and Matt Hughes.
+If you are so inept as not to know what Alexander became and his legacy, you will never make a connection between Phillip and Matt Hughes.

 But I sure do.
 I see Matt as a guy who clearly had an example from a driven man (dad, coaches, etc.) guiding him into victory as a man.
 And whether it was his coach or his father, martial arts, as with the great king, led to Alexander’s victory.